Zebra Training Services

 Also available for In-House Bookings for individual organisations, either On-Site or Online.

-Assessing the income and capital of a claimant who owns and runs his/her own business is often cited as one of the most difficult topics for benefits staff to understand.
-Over the years we have delivered many one-day Workshop programmes on each of the two topics “Self-Employed Earnings” and “Company Directors”.
 Distilled from our postbag and from FAQs raised on discussion forums we have put together this combined programme looking at the issues that cause the most confusion and disagreement when handling claims from small business owners.

 FAQs relating to Company Directors include:

-- Director’s loan account: What is it and how does it affect HB/CTR?
+• Director’s loan account: What is it and how does it affect HB/CTR?

-- Low earnings and high profit/dividend: Many company owners draw a small salary – usually just under the tax/NI threshold, but they receive dividends out of the company’s profits .. and those profits will be higher the less the company pays out in expenses such as staff salaries.
+• Low earnings and high profit/dividend: Many company owners draw a small salary – usually just under the tax/NI threshold, but they receive dividends out of the company’s profits .. and those profits will be higher the less the company pays out in expenses such as staff salaries.
 How should dividend income be accounted for in HB and CTR?

 Presented by Peter Barker, a hugely experienced trainer, appeals presenter and submission writer.
-He started as a local authority appeals officer in the 1980s, and for many years he has represented local authorities in England, Wales and Scotland at both First-tier and Upper Tribunal level.
+He started as a local authority appeals officer in the 1980s, and for many years he has represented local authorities in England, Wales and Scotland at both First-Tier and Upper Tribunal level.
 Tribunal Judges frequently comment on the high quality of Peter’s submissions.
 He combines a wealth of first-hand experience with expert knowledge of adjudication legislation and has a real enthusiasm for the topic.

 Contact us for In-House / Online booking information for this topic.